 These two actively nourish their relationship on a daily basis.
 They present a unified front and affirm that their marriage is their most important project, never to be downplayed by other interests.
 Michaeline elaborates, “We believe marriage is a choice we must both make each day.
 I gave Ed a bracelet years ago that tells him although we fell in love by chance, we stay in love by choices we make daily.
 We have chosen to stay on the path of ‘I do.'”

-As they talk and laugh around the Roland kitchen table, the fuzzy face of Trooper the goldendoodle peeking around corners and nuzzling into laps, the word most often dancing around the conversation is "grateful."
-Grateful for the forces that brought them together.
-Grateful for the family they've created.
+As they talk and laugh around the Roland kitchen table, the fuzzy face of Trooper the goldendoodle peeking around corners and nuzzling into laps, the word most often dancing around the conversation is “grateful.”
+They’re grateful for the forces that brought them together.
+Grateful for the family they’ve created.
 Grateful for the opportunities they have to support their community.
-Grateful for lessons they continue to learn.
+Finally, they’re grateful for lessons they continue to learn.